No-Prep vs Minimal-Prep Veneers: What's Best?

 | Material | Porcelain (e.g. E-max) | E-max lithium disilicate porcelain | Composite resin |

-| Aftercare | Standard veneer aftercare | Standard veneer aftercare | Avoid staining foods; may need polishing |
+| Aftercare | Standard veneer aftercare | Standard veneer aftercare, UK follow-up included | Avoid staining foods; may need polishing |

 Next steps: free WhatsApp suitability check